StefanBrunner2709/kinetic-cme/README.md

 ## Examples

-The following videos show some examples resulting from the kinetic-cme code.
+The following video shows an example resulting from the kinetic-cme code:

-{% include video id="rRkVJkrTZpg" provider="youtube" %}
+{% include video id="Qk8JEcdUFu4" provider="youtube" %}